 - Has been a speaker for CLE programs sponsored by the Texas State Bar, the University of Houston, Lorman Educational Services, Thompson-Coe Annual employment law seminars.

-- Named by Law & Politics magazine's Texas Super Lawyers® - Super Lawyer, Corporate Counsel Edition for Labor and Employment for 2010
+- Named Super Lawyers® - Texas Super Lawyer, Corporate Counsel Edition for Labor and Employment for 2010

-- Repeatedly named a Texas "Super Lawyer” by Law & Politics magazine for Employment & Labor
+- Repeatedly named a Texas "Super Lawyer” for Employment & Labor

 - Recipient, EEOC Organizational Performance Award from former EEOC Chairman (now Supreme Court Justice) Clarence Thomas